KHP-Informatics/illumina-array-protocols/README.md

 ## The Team
 **Bioinformatics** - Hamel Patel, Amos Folarin & Stephen Newhouse  @ [bluecell.io]()

 **Lab** - Charles Curtis & Team @ [The IoPPN Genomics & Biomarker Core Facility](http://www.kcl.ac.uk/ioppn/depts/mrc/research/The-IoPPN-Genomics--Biomarker-Core-Facility.aspx)

 ![illuminaCSPro](./figs/CSProLogo-new-Cropped-313x105.png)

 ## Illumina Downloads Resource
+We provide links out to Illumina product data, as these are often not easliy found by the web/tech/google niave.

 This links takes you to Illumina's download page, which provides access to product documentation and manifests.

 - [Illumina Downloads](http://support.illumina.com/downloads.html)

 ## BeadChips

 These are the BeadChips we have experience in processing so far....

 | BeadChips |